Dungeons & Dragons Companion Set: Reception

-The Companion Set was reviewed by Megan C. Robertson in issue 61 of White Dwarf magazine (January 1985), rating it a 7 out of 10 overall.
-Robertson noted that most characters that reach 15th level in the Basic D&D game should be thinking of settling down and retiring and felt that the D&D Companion Set provides: "some ideas for this to be a little more interesting than simple retirement".
+In issue 61 of White Dwarf (January 1985), Megan C. Robertson noted that most characters that reach 15th level in the Basic D&D game should be thinking of settling down and retiring and felt that the D&D Companion Set provided "some ideas for this to be a little more interesting than simple retirement."
+Robertson concluded by giving this book a rating of 7 out of 10 overall.